log2timeline/dftimewolf/docs/recipe-list.md

 ## `upload_ts`

-Uploads a CSV or Plaso file to Timesketch.
+Uploads a local CSV or Plaso file to Timesketch.

 **Details:**